xorpaul/g10k/README.md

     basedir: '/tmp/example/'
 ```

-If you then call g10k with that config file and your github.com repository is unavailable your g10k run tries to find a suitable cached version of your modules:
+If you then call g10k with this config file and your github.com repository is unavailable your g10k run tries to find a suitable cached version of your modules:

 ```
 WARN: git repository https://github.com/puppetlabs/puppetlabs-firewall.git does not exist or is unreachable at this moment!